The capital of a company is divided into shares. Shares can be broadly divided into categories i.e. preference shares, equity.

 Ordinary shares represent the majority of shares held by investors.
 When you own an ordinary share of a company, you usually have one vote per share that entitles you to participate in the election of the board of directors.

 One of the unique features of owning equities is the notion of limited liability.
-This means that when you own equity in a company and in the event that company loses a lawsuit and must pay a large settlement, creditors can’t come after your personal assets.
+This means that when you own equity in a company and in the event that a company loses a lawsuit and must pay a large settlement, creditors can’t come after your personal assets.
 Your liability is limited to the amount invested in the company.

 While equity markets have historically produced higher returns than cash or fixed income over the longer term, the risk of capital loss exists especially over the shorter term.
-You should be aware of the risks of investing and speak to a qualified financial adviser to determine if an investment in equities is suitable for you.

-Your investment plan will be specific to the shares factor of your portfolio and may form part of your general financial plan.
 Your investment plan will act as a conduct and suggestion point for all your decisions during the investment process.